google/iap-compute-engine-demo/README.md

     - The policy "Restrict Load Balancer Creation Based on Load Balancer Types" must allow the EXTERNAL_HTTP_HTTPS load balancer (the classic Global Load Balancer) type.

 7. You should be familiar with using the Google Cloud console and Terraform.

+8. There are minor charges for the resources used, such as an e2.micro Compute Engine instance.
+To avoid future charges, follow the cleanup instructions.

 ## Build instructions